Elite-Modding-Team/ThaumicTweaker/README.md

 **NOTE:** All tweaks listed in this category are enabled by default.

 - **Focus Effects:**
-  - Revamps the cast sounds of certain focus effects to provide better variety
+  - Revamps the cast sounds of certain focus effects to provide better variety (Break, Earth, Exchange, Frost, Heal, Rift)
-    - Break
-    - Earth
-    - Exchange
-    - Frost
-    - Heal
-    - Rift
-  - Adds impact sounds to various focus effects that lack any
+  - Adds impact sounds to various focus effects that lack any (Break, Earth, Exchange, Fire, Flux , Frost, Heal, Rift)
-    - Break
-    - Earth
-    - Exchange
-    - Fire
-    - Flux
-    - Frost
-    - Heal
-    - Rift
-  - Makes several focus mediums play additional cast sounds to differentiate them
+  - Makes several focus mediums play additional cast sounds to differentiate them (Bolt, Cloud, Mine, Spellbat)
-    - Bolt
-    - Cloud
-    - Mine
-    - Spellbat
 - **Eldritch Crab:** Rotates dead Eldritch Crabs all the way to match the death animations of spiders, silverfish and endermites

 ---

-## Tweaks
+## General Tweaks
 **NOTE:** All tweaks listed in this category are disabled by default or use Thaumcraft default values.

 - **Alchemical Brass**: Change the alchemical brass recipe to require copper instead of iron.